Repeat C-Section vs VBAC – It’s a very real choice I had to make once I became pregnant again.

 On the other hand, a repeat C-section would put me at a higher risk for complications.
 First I have to have an epidural which poses its own set of risks and side-effects (read more about them HERE).
-While I didn’t have an allergic reactions to my previous epidural or problems associated with my epidural the first time around, I do remember being extremely sleepy and groggy during and after the operation.
+While I didn’t have an allergic reaction to my previous epidural or problems associated with my epidural the first time around, I do remember being extremely sleepy and groggy during and after the operation.
 In fact, I slept while they were stitching me up, and then while I was in the recovery room (pictured below all groggy-like).

 The epidural and the C-section aren’t very good on the baby either – there’s the possibility of injury during delivery (I know someone who’s face was cut when his mother had a C-section), immature lungs and time in the NICU (like Lisa experienced below – going through the birth canal helps get any fluids out of lungs), poor sucking reflexes, and general sleepiness as well.Then the operation itself poses risks as it is a major surgery.
 There’s the increased risk of infection, heavy blood loss, blood clots, bowel problems, and even death.